Deltares-research/HydroFlows/docs/user_guide/method_library/intro.rst

 Getting rainfall design events from the global `GPEX <https://www.sciencedirect.com/science/article/pii/S0022169423005000>`_ Intensity-Duration-Frequency (IDF) curve data is also supported with the :py:class:`~hydroflows.methods.rainfall.pluvial_design_events_GPEX.PluvialDesignEventsGPEX` method.

-Additionally, historical events can be extracted from time series data using the ``HistoricalEvents`` method, while the impact of future climate conditions on existing coastal and rainfall timeseries can be estimated with the :py:class:`~hydroflows.methods.coastal.future_slr.FutureSLR` and :py:class:`~hydroflows.methods.rainfall.future_climate_rainfall.FutureClimateRainfall` methods, respectivelly.
+Additionally, historical events can be extracted from time series data using the :py:class:`~hydroflows.methods.historical_events.historical_events.HistoricalEvents` method, while the impact of future climate conditions on existing coastal and rainfall timeseries can be estimated with the :py:class:`~hydroflows.methods.coastal.future_slr.FutureSLR` and :py:class:`~hydroflows.methods.rainfall.future_climate_rainfall.FutureClimateRainfall` methods, respectivelly.
 Finally, in the postprocessing methods, the user can validate (and visualize) a flood hzard map against floodmarks